ermaccer/mkoasm/README.md

 | Injustice | ✔️ | ⚠ | ❌| PC, data might not be extracted properly |
 | Mortal Kombat X | ✔️ | ✔️ | ✔️| PC|

-Scripts from MKX and onwards are totally unsuppported.
+Scripts from Injustice 2 and onwards are totally unsuppported.

 # Decompilation